mitkosz/GettingCleanningDataCoursera/CodeBook.md

+#Code book..
-#Code book for the meanBySubjectAndActivity data set
+#for the meanBySubjectAndActivity data set